We’re on Your Side After a Dog Bite Injury

 Keepers of animals have a duty to use reasonable care to keep their animals from hurting people.
 While this obligation applies to all animals, most commonly we see people being injured as a result of an attack by a dog.
-In 2014, 42 U.S. dog bite-related fatalities occurred and thousands of injuries happened.
+In 2014, 42 U.S. dog bite-related fatalities occurred, and there were thousands of injuries.
 Unfortunately, 60 percent of dog bites happen to children.
 There are special laws addressing injuries caused by dogs which entitle injured victims to compensation.

 If a dog is involved in your injury, always identify its owner or license.
 This will be important evidence to help you seek compensation for your injuries.
 Additionally, you are allowed to kill a dog during an attack without fear of criminal or civil penalties.

 Dog attacks can cause nerve damage, puncture wounds that become infected and scarring and disfigurement.
 Frequently, we also see attack victims left with deep emotional trauma.
 We will work with your doctor to determine the extent of your injuries and the financial losses that are a result of them.
 To learn more, see some of the frequently asked questions most people have concerning a dog bite claim.

 Contact Our Experienced Lawyers Today for Help

 Dog attacks and most premises liability claims can be difficult to prove.
 That is why if you have been hurt by an animal, please do not hesitate to call 203-212-9075 or contact us online to evaluate your case.